 While the exact year the film is intended to take place is not specified, all of these things seem like they are coming any day now, as rapidly changing technology in turn changes social mores.

-While most movies of late that are set in the future depict a dystopian society or the fall of civilization, in Her there is affluence and comfort, largely thanks to technology.
-Though it is still easy to feel lonely,
+Most movies of late that are set in the future depict a dystopian society or the fall of civilization, but in Her there is affluence and comfort, largely thanks to technology.
+Though it is still easy to feel lonely.

 Theodore [Joaquin Phoenix], a divorcé who works as a ghostwriter of love letters and birthday cards, thinks nothing of opening up to his handheld computer’s operating system—a newly released OS with artificial intelligence.
 Their relationship quickly grows from owner and digital personal assistant to friends and confidants to lovers.